syliu04/syliu04/README.md

 # Hi, I'm ShengYao Liu 👋

 - 🔭 Currently developing software for small businesses as a freelancer, exploring Seattle, and attending local hackathons.
-- 🌱 I’m currently learning about AI Agents and LLMs in classes and for personal projects.
+- 🌱 Right now, I'm learning about AI Agents and LLMs in classes and for personal projects.
 - 📚 Studying Computer Engineering at University of Washington – Seattle.
 - 💻 Aspiring **Technical Sales / Solutions Engineer / Entrepreneur**.
 - 🎮 I enjoy meeting new friends, geeking out on world history and art, and exploring trending tech.